ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-03-17-soundcheck-user-testing-in-spotify-by-aggeliki-chrysafidi-and-prototyping-by-tom-coombs.md

 ---
 layout: post
 title: 2016 Mar-UX Talk Tokyo #24  -  "Soundcheck -  User Testing in Spotify" by Aggeliki Chrysafidi and "Prototyping" by Tom Coombs
-snippet: UXTalkTokyo is <strong>BACK</strong> for April and this time we are at IDEO.
+snippet: 34 participants @ Gengo, Shibuya - UXTalkTokyo is <strong>BACK</strong> for April and this time we are at IDEO.
 There will be two -
 ---
 34 participants